korewireless/Microvisor-Demo-Http/README.md

 ## Release Notes

-Version 2.0.0 replaces `printf()`-based application logging with Microvisor’s application logging system calls.
+Version 2.0.0 replaces earlier `printf()`-based application logging with Microvisor’s application logging system calls.

 Versions prior to 1.2.0 include a version of the `deploy.sh` script which is no longer compatible with the Microvisor REST API.